Reviewed by Molly Condon Wells.

 The barriers to coming forward about sexual abuse can feel overwhelming.
-Processing the abuse in one’s own life is often complicated, exhausting, and distressing, and the time it takes and complexities of reporting assault and fighting for justice can often feel like too much.
+Processing the abuse in one’s own life is often complicated, exhausting, and distressing, and the time it takes and complexities of reporting assault and fighting for justice can feel like too much.
 Fear of retaliation, judgment, or not being believed are just a few of the concerns that may keep survivors from taking action.

 At Wallace Miller, we fight for justice for individuals who have suffered sexual abuse at the hands of institutions and organizations that should have been there to protect them.
-Our legal team is committed to supporting survivors and holding perpetrators and the systems that enabled them accountable—not only to achieve some measure of recompense for the individual but to prevent the same abuse from happening again.
+Our survivor advocacy legal team is committed to supporting survivors and holding perpetrators and the systems that enabled them accountable—not only to achieve some measure of recompense for the individual but to prevent the same abuse from happening again.

-We represent individuals who have been abused by a member of an institution or organization, including religious groups, healthcare facilities, schools and school groups, and youth organizations.
+We represent and advocate for individuals who have been abused by a member of an institution or organization, including religious groups, healthcare facilities, schools and school groups, and youth organizations.
 Sexual abuse, especially in these scenarios, relies on a power imbalance.
 Survivors may feel powerless, ashamed, or alone.
 They’re not just going up against the individual who abused them, but the entire system that allowed it.

 While it is a powerful recourse for many, legal action is not the right option for everyone who has suffered from sexual abuse.
 Survivors deserve to make decisions about potential litigation based on full information and to have those decisions consistently and emphatically supported by those around them, including their legal team.

-The team at Wallace Miller sees the people we represent as far more than cases or parts of a system.
+The survivor advocacy team at Wallace Miller sees the people we represent as far more than cases or parts of a system.
 Every individual, every circumstance, and every lawsuit is different from any other.
 We are here to listen to the individual stories of survivors, to ensure that they have autonomy throughout the process, and to help represent them in the way they want to be represented in their fight for justice.

 What is sexual abuse?